-At a later stage of the work’s formation, when the author (the same, or maybe another one) sought to further strengthen the connection between Inana's departure from the netherworld and Dumuzi’s death, he added that her search for a substitute was done only due to the Anunna's instructions (ll.
-286–289), the same council that determined the death of Inana in the netherworld.
-To this end, the author repeated on the temporal sentence "as Inana was ascending from the netherworld" (l.
-285) in order to locate the new addition as well at the moment of Inana's departure from the netherworld, before her meeting with Ninšubur.
-This editorial act produced the presumption that the Anuna verdict is framed within two identical sentences, or forced modern scholars to translate each sentence differently, but it is in fact a mere result of a gradual development of the passage.
-As stated, since all duplicates share these lines (that is, the two temporal sentences, and the Anuna verdict in between), this development took place prior to the separation of the duplicates from each other.
+At a later stage of the work’s formation, when the author (the same, or perhaps another) sought to further strengthen the connection between Inana’s departure from the Netherworld and Dumuzi’s death, he added that her search for a substitute was carried out only in light of the Anuna’s instructions (ll.
+286–289), the same council that determined the death of Inana in the Netherworld.
+To this end, the author repeated the temporal sentence “as Inana was ascending from the Netherworld” (l.
+285) in order to place the new addition, as well, at the moment of Inana’s departure from the Netherworld, before her meeting with Ninšubur.
+This editorial act led to the presumption that the Anuna verdict is framed within two identical sentences, forcing modern scholars to translate each sentence differently; in fact, this is a result of the gradual development of the passage.
+As stated, since all duplicates share these lines (that is, the two temporal sentences, and the Anuna verdict placed between them), this development took place prior to the separation of the duplicates from each other.
 In contrast, the other additions discussed above, which are not found in all duplicates, took place at a later stage.

 The following figure (no. 3) illustrates the two early stages in the formation of lines 285–306 as proposed above, and two of the later stages as reflected in duplicates V and S.